siracoj/SurveySumo/README.md

 Survey Sumo is a web application that allows you to create survey questions and serve them to potential users never allowing the same user to answer the same question twice.

+As an admin you can view the results from users on the "View Answers" page, create questions, and edit questions.

 ## Installation instructions

 ### OSX